Growing your money is an essential skill in mastering money.

 As Warren Buffet once said most investors should focus on passive investing through index funds.
 Stop worrying about trying to beat the market or make daily trades.
 The stock market returns on average beats the returns you’ll get from simply saving money.

-What are some type of investing:
+Some type of investing:

 - Stock Options